JohnEarnest/c-octo/docs/BuildGuide.md

 OLPC
 ----
 [OLPC](https://en.wikipedia.org/wiki/OLPC_XO)s are rugged, low-power Linux-based laptops developed for education.
-All of these devices are based on a distribution of Fedora 18, and while the first model, the XO-1, was based on an i686 "geode" processor, later models use armv7l processors.
+All of these devices are based on a distribution of Fedora 18, and while the first model, the XO-1, was based on an i586 "Geode" processor, later models use armv7l processors.
 I've developed a [setup script](https://gist.github.com/JohnEarnest/24cfaf815e01c7c8295dd9e7856c7d02) which will bring an OLPC from its default "out of the box" configuration to a workable development environment.
 The minimum you can probably get away with is installing a functioning package repository and a c compiler:
 ```
 sudo yum install -y --nogpgcheck http://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm
 sudo yum install -y gcc-c++ make
 ```

-On the ARM OLPCs, SDL2 must be built [from source](https://www.libsdl.org/download-2.0.php).
+On the OLPCs, SDL2 must be built [from source](https://www.libsdl.org/download-2.0.php).
 Experimentally, I found that v2.0.2 builds on these machines, and is sufficiently new for `octode`.
-SDL2 needs some X11 libraries to be able to actually initialize a video driver:
+SDL2 needs some X11 development libraries present to be able to actually initialize a video driver:
 ```
 sudo yum -y install libX11-devel libXext-devel
 cd ~